orlandocaraballo/sei/outlines/38-database-theory/38-database-theory.md

 ## Data types

-Similar to Ruby and JavaScript, database columns also have data types for the type of information you are storing in a column
+Similar to Ruby and JavaScript, database `fields` have data types for the type of information you are storing in a column.

-## SQLite3 Common Data Types
+## Postgres Common Data Types
+- `CHAR(n)` - used for fixed length strings of n length
 - `VARCHAR(n)` - used for variable length strings of n length up to 255
 - `TEXT` - used for longer strings
 - `INTEGER` - used for whole numbers
 - `REAL` - used for decimal based numbers
 - `BOOLEAN` - used for `true` or `false` values
-- `DATETIME` - used for date + time values
+- `TIMESTAMP` - used for date + time values

+__Note: If you use CHAR and the string stored is less than n, Postgres will pad the record with spaces.
+VARCHAR will not pad if shorter than n`__

 ## Schema